powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 Powsybl features are strongly based on an internal grid model initially developed under the iTesla project, a research project funded by the [European Union 7th Framework programme](https://cordis.europa.eu/project/id/283012) (FP7).
 The grid model is known as `iidm` (iTesla Internal Data Model).
 One of the iTesla outputs was a toolbox designed to support the decision-making process of power system operation from two-days ahead to real time.
 The `iidm` grid model was at the center of the toolbox.

 To build an electrical network model, the substations must be defined first.
-The equipments of a substation (bus bar sections, switches, buses, loads, generators, shunt compensators, static VAR compensators, HVDC converters stations, etc.) are grouped in voltage levels.
+The equipment of a substation (bus bar sections, switches, buses, loads, generators, shunt compensators, static VAR compensators, HVDC converters stations, etc.) are grouped in voltage levels.
 Transformers present in a substation connect its different voltage levels.
 Transmission lines (AC and DC) connect the substations.

 The grid model allows a full representation of the substation connectivity where all the switching devices and bus bar sections are defined, this topology is called node/breaker view.
-Automated topology calculation permits obtaining views of the network up to bus/breaker view then to bus view.
+Automated topology calculation allows for the calculation of the network bus/breaker view as well as the network bus view.

-Different states of the network can be stored together with the power system model efficiently.
+Different states of the network can be efficiently stored together with the power system model.
 The set of attributes that define a given state of the network (both steady state hypothesis and state variables) are collectively organized in variants.
 The user can create and remove variants as needed.
 Setting and getting variant dependent attributes on network objects use the current variant.

 A set of networks can be merged together in a single network.
 The initial subnetworks are kept and can be easily retrieved or detached if needed.